 Looking for the best UEFI/GPT disk imaging and cloning software?
 AOMEI Backupper Professional completely supports UEFI for backup, restore, and clone.

 What is UEFI, do you need specialized imaging and cloning software?

-Compared to the old boot mode, BIOS based Legacy mode, UEFI mode has many advanced features.
-For most of the users, the most essential is that it support booting form hard drives larger than 2TB by using GPT partition style.
+Unified Extensible Firmware Interface (UEFI) is a new specification largely used by recent hardware as a replacement to BIOS based Legacy mode.
+Compared to BIOS, UEFI mode has many advanced features - the most essential of which may be that it support booting form hard drives larger than 2TB by using GPT partition style.
 Besides, it improves the startup time.

 However, as all the new advanced technologies, UEFI does not compatible with some old operating systems (OS) and software.
 All the 32 bit Windows systems before Windows 8 and 64 bit system before Windows XP do not have support for UEFI.

 As a result, if you have a computer with an UEFI motherboard, you may find that some of the backup and cloning software do not work well, and you need to find a UEFI disk imaging and cloning software.

 Easy-to-use imaging and cloning software with full UEFI supports

 For every user who values data security, the concepts of image backup and clone should be no stranger:

 Although Windows Provides the Backup and Restore utility to help you back up computer data and create system image, but there's never a cloning feature, you still need a specialized and professional tool.